meshcloud/collie-cli/.github/README.md

 - **Track your cloud history** - Collie CLI is built on the principles of GitOps and its data can easily be written to git repositories for tracking changes in your cloud environments.
+- **View IAM assignments** - See who or what has access in what roles to what cloud tenants, including inherited roles from ancestors.

 <sup><sub>*GCP is currently not supported.
 Follow the issue
 [here](https://github.com/meshcloud/collie-cli/issues/17) to get updated on